matthewtglove/legend-of-the-fitness-realm/packages/lofr-app/src/story/prompts/prompt-testing.md

 7. Find a hidden switch behind a stone statue
 8. Bypass an electric web trap by jumping through small gaps
 9. Climb a treacherous ladder to reach the next level
-10. Evade the attacks of an enraged mini-boss spider
+10. Evade the attacks of an enraged major spider
 11. Unlock a secret passage with a mysterious key
 12. Face off against the lesser spider minions of the spider queen